Jovan Belcher: Regular season

+Playoffs

 Personal life

 Belcher was involved in community activities in Kansas City in 2011, visiting a nearby military base and a local elementary school to promote an NFL program for children.
 He also traveled back to West Babylon every year and gave motivational speeches to students.

-Death
+Murder–suicide

 By late 2012, Belcher was living with his girlfriend, Kasandra Perkins, and their three-month-old baby, Zoey, at 5401 Crysler Avenue in Kansas City.
 Belcher and Perkins were introduced through Chiefs running back Jamaal Charles, whose wife was a first cousin of Perkins.
 Perkins had also done volunteer work in the community, and with the Chiefs as part of its Women's Organization, a group of players' wives and significant others who do charity work and run awareness campaigns.
 Friends stated that the couple argued frequently, including after Perkins returned home at 1:00 A.M. from a Trey Songz concert at the Midland Theatre on the night of November 30, 2012.
 After the argument, Perkins went to the Power and Light District, an entertainment area by the Midland and T-Mobile Center in downtown Kansas City.
 Belcher was also in the Power and Light District with a different woman.
 After losing the woman in the crowd, Belcher drove to her apartment, but she was not home at the time.
 The police found him there at 2:50 A.M., after receiving a 911 call about a suspicious person in a car parked on Armour Boulevard.
 He told the police he was waiting for his girlfriend, and forgot the code to her apartment.
 The police discussed the temporary tags on the car and urged him to go inside the building, saying they were "trying to cut [him] a break here."
 Belcher did not smell of alcohol and was not slurring his words, they said.
 He was later buzzed into the building by neighbors and allowed to stay for the night.

-Belcher returned home between 6:30 A.M. and 7:00 A.M., and had another argument with Perkins.
-In the ensuing argument, Belcher drew a handgun and fatally shot Perkins in front of his mother, Cheryl Shepherd.
+Belcher returned home between 6:30 A.M. and 7:00 A.M. and had another argument with Perkins.
+In the ensuing discussion, Belcher drew a handgun and fatally shot Perkins in front of his mother, Cheryl Shepherd.
 The police arrived at the house at around 7:50 A.M., following a call from Shepherd, who had recently moved there from West Babylon, New York, to help the couple care for Zoey.
 The baby was heard crying in the background when Belcher's mother called the police.
-A 22-year-old Perkins had been shot in the neck, chest, abdomen, hip, back, leg, and hand, a total of nine times.
+Perkins, who was 22 years old at the time, had been shot in the neck, chest, abdomen, hip, back, leg, and hand, a total of nine times.